plukacs/lab-governance/README.md

 #### Purpose

 #### Accountabilities
-- Buying food, office equipment, tech devices to the office
+- Buying food, office equipment to the office
 - Managing the office's daily operations
-- Fixing broken things in the office
+- Fixing broken things in the office (except tech equipment)

 #### Domains